 The Prince Avenue Majorettes program is an auxiliary performing group offered to kindergarten through high school students.
 Students learn the basics of twirling and may participate in performances, parades, workshops, and seminars.
 For more information, please contact coach, Candy Byrd firstname.lastname@example.org.

 Little Prince Players

-Little Prince Players is the Lower School drama club which is offered on Thursdays after school for 4th and 5th-grade students.
+Little Prince Players is the Lower School drama club that is offered on Thursdays after school for 4th and 5th-grade students.
 During the fall students are introduced to the fundamentals of drama while preparing for the drama portion of the Lower School musical.
-In the spring session, participants continue to develop their music and drama skills through rehearsals for the Little Prince Players spring production.
-For more information about Little Prince Players, please contact Sharon Carter at email@example.com.
+In the spring session, participants continue to develop their music and drama skills through rehearsals for the Little Prince Players’ spring production.
+For more information about Little Prince Players, please contact Jennifer Palmer at email@example.com.

 ACSI Choral Festival